rails/webpacker/README.md

 (or run `./bin/rails webpacker:install:elm` on a Rails app already setup with webpacker).

 The Elm library and core packages will be added via Yarn and Elm itself.
-An example `Main.elm` app is also added to your project in `app/javascript` so that you can experiment with Elm right away.
+An example `Main.elm` app will also be added to your project in `app/javascript` so that you can experiment with Elm right away.

 ## Binstubs

 Webpacker ships with two binstubs: `./bin/webpack` and `./bin/webpack-dev-server`.
 They're thin wrappers around the standard `webpack.js` and `webpack-dev-server.js` executable to ensure that the right configuration file is loaded depending on your environment.

 ### Webpack dev server